-There are two additional native fish species in the Santa Clara River, the federally-endangered tidewater goby (Eucyclogobius newberryi), which lives in the estuary, and the threespine stickleback (Gasterosteus aculeatus), which is distributed throughout the river system.
+There are two additional native fish species in the Santa Clara River, the federally-endangered tidewater goby (Eucyclogobius newberryi), which lives in the estuary and the threespine stickleback (Gasterosteus aculeatus).
 The threespine stickleback is comprised of two sub-species in the Santa Clara River, the partially-armored (Gasterosteus aculeatus microcephalus) and unarmored threespine stickleback (Gasterosteus aculeatus williamsoni).
 The partially-armored stickleback, which is plentiful and has no federal protection, exists in the Ventura county reach and the unarmored threespine stickleback exists in the Los Angeles county reach of the Santa Clara River.
 The unarmored threespine stickleback sub-species is a federal and California endangered species and a California fully-protected species.
-Additional fish species known to occur in the Santa Clara River include: Arroyo chub (Gila orcutti), Santa Ana sucker (Catostomus santaanae), Owens sucker (Catostomus fumeiventris), Santa Ana-Owens sucker hybrids (C. santaanae x fumeiventris), largemouth bass (Micropterus salmoides), green sunfish (Lepomis cyanellus), bluegill (Lepomis macrochirus), brown bullhead (Ameiurus nebulosus), black bullhead (Ameiurus melas), prickly sculpin (Cottus asper), fathead minnow (Pimephales promelas), Mississippi (inland) silverside (Menidia audens), threadfin shad (Dorosoma petenense), common carp (Cyprinus carpio), goldfish (Carassius auratus), crappie (Pomoxis spp.) and mosquitofish (Gambusia affinis).
+Additional fish species known to occur in the Santa Clara River include: Arroyo chub (Gila orcutti), Santa Ana sucker (Catostomus santaanae), Owens sucker (Catostomus fumeiventris), Santa Ana-Owens sucker hybrids (C. santaanae x fumeiventris), largemouth bass

+(Micropterus salmoides), green sunfish (Lepomis cyanellus), bluegill (Lepomis macrochirus), brown bullhead (Ameiurus nebulosus), black bullhead (Ameiurus melas), prickly sculpin (Cottus asper), fathead minnow (Pimephales promelas), Mississippi (inland) silverside (Menidia audens), threadfin shad (Dorosoma petenense), common carp (Cyprinus carpio), goldfish (Carassius auratus) crappie (Pomoxis spp.), mosquitofish (Gambusia affinis), and shimofuri goby (Tridentiger bifasciatus).
+This is the first time shimofuri gobies have been documented in the mainstem Santa Clara River outside of the Piru Creek watershed.
+This species was first documented in the Piru Creek watershed within Pyramid Lake in 1990 (Swift et al. 1993).
+Swift et al. described the occurrence in Pyramid Lake as chameleon goby (Tridentiger trigonocephalus) but later recognized it as shimofuri goby (C.C.
+Swift pers comm).
+This species was observed by Steve Howard and Mike Booth in Piru Creek directly below Santa Felicia Dam in December 2013 and then in the Freeman Diversion fish trap in March 2014.
 See Table 2, Appendix A.